ehsan-tashkhisi/labforward/README.md

 # How it works

 This is the sample project for managing different kinds of items with different categories in Labforward.
+Each item belongs to a category and can only have attributes in that category.
+In order to create an item from scratch we should call APIs in specific sequence.
+After running the application and opening swagger-ui in your browser (as described in how to run section in the following) you can see APIs are grouped and shown in appropriate order.

+### Here is the complete flow to create an Item from scratch.

-Each item belongs to a category and can have attributes in that category.
-We should first define AttributeTypes which has a valueType (eg:INTEGER, STRING, DOUBLE,...) and a unitType (eg:METER, DOLOR, ...) (using API grouped as AttributeTypes). then we define Category with specific name, after that we add attributes(with AttributeTypes we defined earlier) to that category
+* First you should define AttributeTypes which has a valueType (eg:INTEGER, STRING, DOUBLE,...) and a unitType (eg:
+  METER, DOLOR, ...) (using a POST request to the API grouped as AttributeTypes).

+* Then we define category with specific name (using a POST request to the API grouped as Categories).

+* Then that we add attributes (using attributeTypeId of the AttributeTypes we defined earlier) to that category (using a POST request to the API grouped as Category Attributes)

-(using API grouped as Category Attributes) Then After we add item into that category(Using API grouped as Item).
+* Then after we add an item into that category (using a POST request to the API grouped as Category Items).

+* Updating an Item can be done using a PUT request to the API grouped as Items.

 Item's Category can not be changed during its lifetime so each item can belongs only to one category during its lifetime.
+This lifecycle dependency is shown in the url of our API, for instance for creating item in category with id:1 we will make a POST request to the following URL /api/categories/1/items/.
 Some constrains are not in place for future changes, for instance in the future maybe we need to maintain previous value for each itemAttributes, so it has its own primary key.
 On the other hand AttributeType is better not to be exposed to the end users, and I did not handle their response code in the best way.
 The instances of this entity is better to be created by administrator and Developers.
 In this data model all values of valueType are stored in varchar but validation is in place in our application, so all valueType will be saved in their valid format but indexing and searching this value will be difficult in the future we can define separate tables for each ValueType, however, we should consider all constraints in that case.

-Special care should be taken on when we want to add attribute to Category.
-We should decide to let the user add attribute to the category even after an item is created for that category, or we can only add attribute to the category only if it has no item.
+Special care should be taken on when we want to add attribute to a category.
+We should decide whether we want to let the user add attribute to the category even after an item is created for that category, or we can only add attribute to the category only if it has no item.
 Right now we let the user add attribute to the category even when there is an item in that category.
 This lets some item in our category to not have some of required item, however, it gives us some flexibility.
 We can also have default value for those attribute in the future or even don't let the user add attribute to the category that already has item in it.

 For updating item right now we don't have any HTTP PATCH like operation, in other words we don't support updating the item partially.
 We have provided PUT operation, so the clients of our API should provide all the attributes for the item being updated in the body of the request, and if she does not provide all required attributes for item in associated category, 404 bad request with corresponding errors in the body will returns.
 In the future we can support HTTP PATCH operation for partial modification.

 ![alt text](https://www.linkpicture.com/q/data-model.png)